jdwininger/JukeBox/README.md

 - **Media Buttons**: Play, Pause, Stop with PNG/SVG graphics
  - **Media Buttons**: Play, Skip, Stop with PNG/SVG graphics
 - **Configuration Button**: Gear icon with theme styling
+  - **Exit Button**: An "Exit" control sits to the right of the Config (gear) button on the top-right — it opens a confirmation dialog to make sure you want to quit the program.
 - **Navigation Arrows**: Side buttons for album browsing

 #### Bordered Controls (Text-based)